NickManukyan/freertos-stm32-tsl2561-light-monitor/README.md

 - STM32F446RE NUCLEO Board
 - TSL2561 Ambient Light Sensor
-- I2C LCD Display (in this case 16x2)
+- I2C LCD Display (in this case a cheap 16x2 KS0061)
 - Connecting wires and breadboard

 Optionally: You may connect a separate LED but in this setup the onboard LED is used.

-LED
-KS0061
 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/93d193c5-947f-4dff-b143-3644df86b1f8" />

 ## Notes